wpwupingwp/OGU/README.md

 And notice that all scripts were just tested on Linux system, although theoretically they may works fine on Windows.

+# Batch

+Many of programs in this repository support batch mode.
+See examples below.
+Note that "\*.fasta" is files you want to process, and _i_ is variable you can use other name if you want.
+And parameters of program was omitted.

+## Microsoft Windows

+> for i in (\*.fasta) do python program.py %i

+## Linux

+> for i in \*.fasta;do python3 program.py $i

 # This folder

+## trim.py

+Trim fragment in given fasta file, replace trimmed bases with 'N'.

+Usage:

+> python3 trim.py input.fasta start-end

+Here _start_ and _end_ are integers, and end could larger than length of sequence if you want to cut off sequence's tail.

 ## no_same.py